agnwinds/python/docs/sphinx/source/atomic/bound_free.rst

 Python structure
 ================

-Where the data is stored internally in Python
+The data are stored in the Topbase_phot stucture which can be found in atomic.h

 Comments
 ========